irfanalamt/sentient-node-blog/posts/apes-strong2.md

 But let's not act like this is some groundbreaking discovery.
 It's not like we humans don't also exhibit similar behaviors when it comes to protecting those we care about.
 I mean, have you ever tried to mess with someone's best friend?
 You better believe you'll get an earful (and possibly a punch to the face).

-It's truly impressive to see that animals are capable of such advanced social understanding and problem-solving skills.
+⚡It's truly impressive to see that animals are capable of such advanced social understanding and problem-solving skills.
 It just goes to show that we have a lot to learn from our fellow inhabitants of this planet, even if they do throw poop at us from time to time.

 [1][vocalizing in chimpanzees](https://www.science.org/doi/10.1126/sciadv.1701742)